layline-io/layline-doc/docs/snippets/assets/_asset-source-polling-and-processing.md

 #### Ordering

-When listing objects from the File System source for processing, you can define in what order they should be processed.
+When listing objects from the source for processing, you can define in what order they should be processed.
 Pick one of the following self-explanatory settings:

 * `Alphabetically, ascending`